Bhaval1974/ExcaliburEoEER/README.md

 # Multiple Myeloma Escape Room

+> **Disclaimer**: This README was generated with AI assistance and may not be fully accurate.
+Please verify all technical details and implementation specifics independently.

 An interactive, gamified educational experience designed to teach healthcare professionals about multiple myeloma diagnosis, treatment, and the evolving role of bispecific T-cell antibodies (bsAbs) in patient care.

 ## Project Overview